 - Metallosis (metal poisoning)

-Osteolysis is defined as the process of gradual destruction of bony tissue, which are characterized by cavitation at the implant-bone or cement-bone surface.
+Osteolysis is defined as the process of gradual destruction of bony tissue, which is characterized by cavitation at the implant-bone or cement-bone surface.
 Without proper treatment, osteolysis may progress to catastrophic failure of the hip implant.

 - A bone biopsy is used to test samples of bone.
 This may show if your osteolysis is caused by cancer cells.
 Ask your caregiver for more information about a bone biopsy.